What hair can tell us about our health – 2024-03-22 23:15:47

 The hair says it all.
 The way we cut, style and dye it often represents who we are.
 But it’s more than just aesthetics.
 It also has many important functions: for example, preventing heat loss from the skin or (in the case of eyebrows) preventing sweat from entering the eyes.

 Hair can also be a reflection of what happens inside our body.
 Many diseases can alter the quality and appearance of our hair.
-Paying attention to your appearance can give us clues about the state of our health.
+Paying attention to your appearance can give us clues regarding the state of our health.

 The hair cycle